Jimmygjr10/Covid19_Mask_Mandate/README.md

 data from other countries that we’re not interested in.
 This will require a fair amount of clean-up.
 ### Machine Learning
-We will be using the JIMMY GREER method to cluster our data on “Restaurant” and TEKISHA SAMPSON
+We will be using the JIMMY GREER method to cluster our data on “CostOFLiving” and TEKISHA SAMPSON